shangll123/lulushang.github.io/docs/About me/aboutme.md

 ---

-##### My name is Lulu Shang, a second-year Ph.D. student in the Department of Biostatistics, University of Michigan, advised by Prof. Xiang Zhou.
+##### My name is Lulu Shang.
+I am a second-year Ph.D. student in the Department of Biostatistics, University of Michigan, advised by Prof. Xiang Zhou.

 #### Education